brpinto/pricinghub-homework/README.md

 ## setup

 ### docker-compose
-Run `docker compose up -d` in the root of the repository.
+Run `docker compose up -d` (detached build) in the root folder of the repository